UK FinanceSalariesCost of LivingLast updated: Jun 1, 2024

 £100,000

-Earning £100,000 is a major milestone.
-In the UK, it is highly prestigious and puts you squarely in the top 3% of all taxpayers nationwide.
-But if you are moving to London from a major US metro, you might wonder why six figures in British Pounds sometimes feels closer to $70,000 in purchasing power.
+Earning £100,000 is a major psychological milestone.
+In the United Kingdom, it is highly prestigious and puts you squarely in the top 3% of all taxpayers nationwide.
+But if you are moving to London from a major US metro, or if you simply live in London amidst the recent cost-of-living crisis, you might wonder why six figures in British Pounds sometimes feels closer to $70,000 in actual purchasing power.

-In the UK, the tax system becomes highly aggressive once you cross the £100,000 threshold.
-Not only does your income tax rate increase, but you also begin to lose your Personal Allowance (£12,570 of tax-free income) at a rate of £1 for every £2 earned above £100k.
-This creates an effective marginal tax rate of 60% in the £100,000 to £125,140 bracket.
+To understand UK salaries, you must understand the aggressive taxation brackets applied by HMRC.
+The tax system becomes highly punitive once you cross the £100,000 threshold.
+Not only does your baseline income tax rate sit at 40%, but you also begin to lose your Personal Allowance (the £12,570 of tax-free income everyone receives).

 Comparing London Purchasing Power

 How does £100,000 in London stack up against major international cities?
-Use our live mirror to see what an equivalent standard of living requires in other global metros:
+Use our live mirror to see what an equivalent standard of living requires in New York:

 Live Embedded Calculator